Non-Parametric Probabilistic Robustness: A Conservative Risk Estimator under Unknown Perturbation Distributions: Introduction

 Specifically, after formally defining NPPR, we develop an NPPR estimator that fits a Gaussian Mixture Model (GMM) with Multilayer Perceptron (MLP) heads and bicubic up-sampling to optimize the perturbation distribution from data for the most conservative PR estimates.
 The estimator considers four dependency scenarios between perturbations, inputs, and labels.
 We further provide a theoretical analysis of the relationships among AR, PR, and NPPR under these scenarios.
-Extensive experiments on ResNet18/50, WideResNet50 and VGG16 across CIFAR-10, CIFAR-100, and Tiny ImageNet datasets are conducted to validate our approach.
+Experiments on ResNet18/50, WideResNet50 and VGG16 across CIFAR-10, CIFAR-100, and Tiny ImageNet datasets are conducted to validate our approach.

-In summary, our main contributions are as follows: \begin{enumerate} \item \textbf{Formal metric:} We extend the PR concept to a non-parametric setting and formally define the NPPR metric, with theoretical analysis of its relationship to AR \& PR. \item \textbf{Estimator:} We develop an NPPR estimator that accommodates various input-dependent and input-independent perturbation scenarios. \item \textbf{Open-source repository:} All experimental details are provided in the supplementary materials, and a public repository will be released after the review process. \end{enumerate}
+In summary, our main contributions are as follows: \begin{enumerate} \item \textbf{Formal metric:} We extend the PR concept to a non-parametric setting, formally define the NPPR metric, and theoretically relate it to AR and PR. \item \textbf{Estimator:} We develop an NPPR estimator that learns a conservative perturbation distribution for robustness evaluation under unknown perturbation distribution, with theoretical convergence guarantees. \item \textbf{Open-source repository:} We provide full experimental details and release our implementation publicly at \url{https://github.com/squarewang2077/nppr}. \end{enumerate}